aspose-cells/Aspose.Cells-API-References/english/go-cpp/RenderingWatermark/GetOffsetY/_index.md

 ## GetOffsetY function

-Gets or sets offset value to <see cref="VAlignment"/>
+Gets or sets offset value to VAlignment

 ```go